 Why is my snake plant drooping after repotting?

-Repotting is stressful for snake plants!
+Repotting can be stressful for snake plants.
 Drooping after repotting is usually a sign of transplant shock.
-Make sure you didn’t damage too many roots during the process, and that you’re not overwatering the newly potted plant.
-Give it time to adjust to its new home, and keep it in similar light conditions as before.
+Make sure you didn’t damage too many roots and that you’re not overwatering the newly potted plant.
+Give it time to adjust to its new pot and keep it in the same light conditions as before.

 Should I cut off drooping snake plant leaves?

-It depends on the cause and severity.
-If leaves are just slightly drooping but otherwise healthy, they may recover with proper care.
-If leaves are severely damaged, yellowing, or mushy, it’s best to remove them by cutting them at the base with clean scissors.
-This allows the plant to focus energy on new, healthy growth.
+It depends on the cause and how bad it is.
+If the leaves are just slightly drooping but otherwise healthy they can recover with the right care.
+If the leaves are badly damaged, yellow etc. it’s best to remove them by cutting them.

 How often should I water my snake plant?

-Less than you think!
-In most indoor conditions, watering once every 2-4 weeks is sufficient.
+Less than you think.
+In homes watering once every 2 to 4 weeks is good enough.
 Always check that the soil is completely dry before watering again.
-In winter, you might only need to water once a month.
-When in doubt, it’s better to underwater than overwater a snake plant.
+In the winter you might only need to water once a month.
+If you’re not sure then it’s better to underwater than overwater a snake plant.

 Can a severely drooping snake plant recover?

-Yes, snake plants are remarkably resilient!
-As long as there are some healthy roots and the problem is corrected, your plant has a good chance of recovery.
-The damaged leaves might not stand upright again, but new growth should be healthy.
-In severe cases, you might need to propagate from the healthiest parts of the plant.
+Yes, snake plants are tough.
+As long as there are some healthy roots and the problem is sorted out your plant has a good chance of recovery.
+The damaged leaves might not stand up again but the new growth should be healthy.
+In bad cases you might need to propagate from the healthiest parts of the plant.

 Why are my snake plant leaves falling over but not soft?

-If your leaves are falling over but still firm, the most likely causes are insufficient light, improper watering (either too much or too little), or simply tall leaves succumbing to gravity.
-Try moving your plant to a brighter location and adjusting your watering schedule.
-Supporting very tall leaves with stakes is also an option.
+If your leaves are falling over but still firm, it’s probably down to it enough light, bad watering (either too much or too little), or simply tall leaves becoming too heavy to hold up.
+Try moving your plant to a brighter spot and changing how often and much you water.
+You can also support very tall leaves with stakes.

 Should I mist my drooping snake plant?

 No!
-Snake plants don’t like humidity on their leaves and misting can lead to fungal issues.
+Snake plants don’t like humidity on their leaves and misting cause fungal issues.
 They’re adapted to dry conditions, so focus on proper soil moisture instead of aerial humidity.
-If your home is extremely dry, you can place a humidifier nearby, but don’t mist the plant directly.
+If your home is extremely dry then you can use a humidifier but don’t mist the plant directly.

 Final Thoughts

-In my experience the most common cause of snake plant drooping is overwatering, followed by poor light conditions.
-Start by addressing these issues and you’ll likely see improvement.
+In most cases the cause of a snake plant drooping is overwatering followed by poor light conditions.
+Fix these issues and you’ll likely see improvements.